mossmanpete/ParadigmCore/docs/tutorial.md

 WEB3_PROVIDER="wss://ropsten.infura.io/ws"
 ```

+Get the `genesis.json` file for the OrderStream test-network in its repository, [found here.](https://github.com/ParadigmFoundation/blind-star-testnet)

 **b) Single local development node**

 Use this configuration if you wish to run a single instance of ParadigmCore locally for development or testing purposes.
 With this config, you will be the only node on your "network" and will act as a validator.